SS Cleveland: Building

 Cleveland had twin screws, each driven by a quadruple expansion steam engine.
 They gave her a speed of 16 kn.

 Early career

 Cleveland began her maiden voyage from Hamburg to New York on 27 March 1909.
-She spent the next five years mostly in scheduled transatlantic service.
+Late that August, HAPAG transferred Captain Christian Dempwolf from Moltke to be Master of Cleveland.

-Cleveland also made six cruises around the World.
+Cleveland spent the next five years mostly in scheduled transatlantic service.
+She also made six cruises around the World.
 On 24 January 1912 she was being moved in Honolulu Harbor when her pilot, Milton P Sanders, died of a heart attack.
 As a result, control of Cleveland was lost, and her bow collided with the stern of the cruiser USS Colorado.

 By 1913 Cleveland was equipped for wireless telegraphy.
 Her call sign was DDV.

 HAPAG had scheduled further World cruises for Cleveland and her sister for 1915.
 Cleveland was due to leave Hamburg on 14 January 1915 and return on 4 June.
 Instead, in the First World War HAPAG suspended its passenger services and Cleveland was laid up in Hamburg.